One day Hakone loop itinerary – with a twist

-If you’re thinking of spending one day trip to Hakone, this Fuji Hakone pass itinerary should be exactly what you’re looking for.
+If you’re thinking of doing a one-day trip to Hakone, this Fuji Hakone pass itinerary – also known as the Hakone circuit or Hakone loop – is exactly what you’re looking for.

 We have made – and actually done – this Hakone loop itinerary.
 It covers most of the must-see spots in Hakone and can easily be done in a day.
 Although we do not recommend only a day for it – read on to see why.